sanbox-irl/gml_fmt/README.md

 - [macOS](http:://link.com)
 - [Linux](http:://link.com)

-The Windows builds may be delayed from other platforms, as I have not found a suitable deployment platform for Rust.
-Instead, I compile it myself on each release.

 Once you've downloaded the program, simply place it next to your `.yyp` file in your projects root directory.
-Open your native terminal (Command Prompt on Windows, Bash on other platforms) and run:
+Navigate in your native terminal to that folder (Command Prompt on Windows, Bash on other platforms) and run:

 ```bash
 gml_fmt --version
 ```

+(You may need to do `./gml_fmt --version` depending on your platform.)

 If you get back a version number, the tool is working.